Chart Color Schemes

 The level of cultural diversity witnessed in Evatt was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Evatt's population shows above-average cultural diversity, with 20.5% born overseas and 16.8% speaking a language other than English at home.
-Christianity is the predominant religion in Evatt, accounting for 44.1% of its population.
-Notably, the 'Other' religious category comprises 1.0%, slightly higher than the Australian Capital Territory's average of 1.4%.
+Evatt's cultural diversity is above average, with 20.5% of its population born overseas and 16.8% speaking a language other than English at home.
+Christianity is the predominant religion in Evatt, accounting for 44.1% of the population.
+Notably, the 'Other' religious category comprises 1.0% of Evatt's population, slightly higher than the Australian Capital Territory average of 1.4%.

 Frequently Asked Questions - Diversity